BarstoolSports/ios-challenge/README.md

 This project was started as a standard single view application in Xcode.
 We then added a Podfile with a single pod, Alamofire.
 Feel free to add any other pods that you like to work with, although it certainly isn't necessary.

-1. Fork or clone this repo
+1. Fork or clone this repo (Specifically the UIKit branch if you choose to complete this challenge with UIKit)

 2. Navigate to the project directory in your terminal and run `pod install`.
 If you dont have CocoaPods you can install at `https://cocoapods.org`